swaptacular/swpt_trade/README.md

   2. **One or more "worker" servers.**

-  These servers work together to collect all the information that the "solver" server needs, and to actually perform the transactions proposed by the "solver" server.
-Each "worker" server is responsible for a different [database shard].
+  These servers work together to collect all the information that the solver server needs, and to actually perform the transactions proposed by the solver server.
+Each worker server is responsible for a different [database shard].

   3. **An optional "admin API" web server.**